hasl-sensor/integration/README.md

 - platform: sl
   ri4key: YOUR-RI4-KEY-HERE
   si2key: YOUR-SI2-KEY-HERE
+  sensors:
+   - friendly_name: Mölnvik
      siteid: 4244
-  friendly_name: Mölnvik
      lines: 474, 480C
      direction: 1
      sensor: binary_sensor.test
 ```

 **Configuration variables**

-- friendly_name: Used as display name

 - ri4key: Your API key from Trafiklab for the Realtidsinformation 4 API

 - si2key: Your API key from Trafiklab for the Störningsinformation 2 API

+- sensors: Dictionary key with all sensors created (each will be separate sensor and multiple can be created):

    - siteid: The ID of the bus stop or station you want to monitor.
 You can find the ID with some help from another API, **sl-platsuppslag**.
 In the example above, site 4244 is Mölnvik.
 (Console for the API can be found on https://www.trafiklab.se/api/sl-platsuppslag/konsol)

+   - friendly_name: Used as display name

-- property: (optional) Which property to report as sensor state ['min'= minutes to departure (default), 'time'= next departure time, 'deviations'= number of active deviations, 'refresh'= if sensor is refreshing or not]
+   - property: (optional) Which property to report as sensor state ['min'= minutes to departure (default), 'time'= next departure time, 'deviations'= number of active deviations, 'refresh'= if sensor is refreshing or not, 'updated'=when sensor data was last updated]

    - lines: (optional) A comma separated list of line numbers that you are interested in.
 Most likely, you only want info on the bus that you usually ride.
 If omitted, all lines at the specified site id will be included.
 In the example above, lines 17, 18 and 19 will be included.

    - direction: (optional) Unless your site id happens to be the end of the line, buses and trains goes in both directions.
 You can enter **1** or **2**.
 If omitted, both directions are included.

    - sensor: (optional) Sensor to determine if status should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

    - scan_interval: (optional) Number of minutes between updates, default 5, min 5 and max 60.

    - timewindow: (optionl) The number of minutes to look ahead when requesting the departure board from the api.
 Default 30, min 5 and max 60.

    - sensor: (optional) Specify the name of a binary_sensor to determine if this sensor should be updated.
 If sensor is 'on', or if this option is not set, update will be done.

 **Sensor value**

-The sensor value is the number of minutes to the next departure.
-There are also a number of attributes that can help you with filtering or whatever you need:
+The sensor value is the number of minutes to the next departure (or if something else is configured that will be used instead).
+There are also a large number of attributes that can help you with filtering or whatever you need:

 ```
 friendly_name: Mölnvik
 unit_of_measurement: min
 icon: mdi:subway
 attribution: Stockholms Lokaltrafik
+last_refresh: 2018-11-16 19:08:40
 next_departure_minutes: 10
-next_departure_expected: 19:10:00
-last_refresh: 2018-11-16 19:08:40
+next_departure_time: 19:18:40
+deviation_count: 1
 refresh_enabled: on
 departure_board: [{
  line: 474